 The Company uses the Black-Scholes-Merton ("Black-Scholes") option-pricing model as a method for determining the estimated fair value for employee share option awards.
 Compensation expense for employee share awards is recognized on a straight-line basis over the vesting period of the award.
-Share-based compensation expense of \$5,457, \$3,493 and \$3,022 was recorded as a part of long-term incentive compensation for the years ended December 31, 2010, 2009 and 2008 for share options and restricted share units awarded to employees under the 2007 Plan.
+Share-based compensation expense of \$6,177, \$5,457 and \$3,493 was recorded as a part of long-term incentive compensation during 2011, 2010 and 2009 for share options and restricted share units awarded to employees under the 2007 Plan.